Ride to lower costs for LNG-run trucks rockier than expected

 Other companies Reuters spoke with also ran into technical issues.
 One, Quebec-based Robert Transport, was forced to install solar panels on truck roofs to power energy-intensive methane detectors.
 Raven Transport, a beverage hauler based in Florida, said its first rigs stalled on the road and had to be towed after the LNG tanks were filled at the wrong pressure.

-Westport Innovations, a leading natural gas engine designer behind many models now on the road, says that it can take time to work out the bugs for first-generation technology.
+Westport Innovations WPT.TO, a leading natural gas engine designer behind many models now on the road, says that it can take time to work out the bugs for first-generation technology.

 "There have been challenges with reliability or just with performance not as expected," said Karen Hamberg, vice president of strategy at Westport.
 "So those things are being addressed and as we see new products being launched, there will be higher levels of reliability with those new products."

-The Vancouver-based company is working on its second-generation heavy-haul offering, the HPDI 2.0, which it says will deliver breakthrough performance and fuel economy, making it competitive with current high performance diesel-fueled engines.
+The Vancouver-based company is working on its second-generation heavy-haul offering, the HPDI 2.0, which it says will deliver breakthrough performance and fuel economy, making it competitive with current high performance diesel-fuelled engines.

 Back on the road, industry experts say once equipment and use practices are modified, maintenance costs should be close to in-line with diesel, no more than 1 to 2 cents more per mile - or up to $2,000 for a 100,000-mile per year vehicle.